openownership/data-standard/docs/whatisbo.md

 ![Person B owns 30% of Company 2's shares.
 And Person C (an executive director) has the right to appoint 60% of Company 2's board members](_assets/Diag3-splitContr.svg)

-Significant control over a company’s prospects can can be used to steer benefits and direct risks.
+Significant control over a company’s composition and decisions may be used to steer benefits and direct risks.
+So we need to know who has that control.

 ## ...to see the big picture.